What is TeaVM?

 Deploy this war in Tomcat or another servlet container, or simply unzip it and open

-It is much easier to develop TeaVM applications using Eclipse.
+It is much easier to develop TeaVM applications using IntelliJ IDEA.

 How can I learn more about TeaVM?